vbrik/cta-data-relay/ISSUES.md

 - tempdir is not cleaned-up
-- gridftp mtime different from original and I don't know how to set it (therefore comparing gridftp and s3 mtimes doesn't make sense)
 - weird performance inssues in kubernetes
     - getting i/o blocked for long time (ceph?)
         - decompress takes a long time